nayname/IAMY/README.md

 ## 🔎 The Problem: Executable Docs and the Leap of Trust

 Modern documentation lets users **read about tasks**, but as docs become more interactive, they increasingly enable actions to be initiated directly from the interface.
 In financial or otherwise irreversible environments, this creates friction and risk.

-In financial or otherwise irreversible environments, this creates a **"leap of trust"** problem.
+This creates a **"leap of trust"** problem.
 Once actions can be proposed by an LLM inside docs, users need strong guarantees about:

 * what will happen before anything runs
 * explicit confirmation and responsibility